jmjuanes/rouct/README.md

 > **IMPORTANT NOTE**
 > This package is on development, so its use will be under your own risk.
-> At this moment only the hashbang strategy has been implemented.
-We are working on the implementation of more routing strategies.

 **Rouct** is a micro client-side routing component for building **single page applications** (SPA for short) with [React](https://www.reactjs.org).